 What’s the Difference Between a Legal Separation and Divorce?

 The process of obtaining a Legal Separation is the same as a divorce.
-The only difference is that if you get a Legal Separation, neither party is free to ever remarry.
+The only difference is that if you get a Legal Separation, neither party is able to remarry.

 How Long Does the Process Take?